GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 Easy-PQXX Build for Windows Visual Studio (0.0.3)
 -------------------------------------------------

+[PQXX](http://pqxx.org/development/libpqxx/) is the C++ connector for PostgreSQL.
 Build libpqxx for Windows quickly, with both Debug and Release configurations, install in Program Files, create property sheets to easily use in Visual Studio applications, with named versions for configurations and options.
 Skip past the notes to [Easy-PQXX Batch Build for Visual